Jiyang-Xia/Jiyang-Xia.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2025.05* Doctoral Training and Development Support Fund by the University of Manchester
 - *2023.03* Excellent Postgraduate Students’ Award of Zhejiang Province (Top 1%)
 - *2022.11* Sophia Yang Scholarship of ZJU, 2021-2022 Academic Year (Top 1%)
 - *2022.10* Outstanding Postgraduate Award and “Triple-A” Student (academic records, morality, health) Award of ZJU